Tiago-o-Oliveira/PWM-Modulation-Verilog/README.md

 	end
 end
 ```

-We wanna go from a clock of 50e6 to 100 [Hz] this give us a division factor of 500e3, to match our logic , we need to divide our value for two, since we invert clock every half period, leading to 250e3 since it is a counter and starts on 0, subtracting one gives us the final value of 249999,the equation is:
+For example: we wanna go from a clock of 50e6 to 100 [Hz] this give us a division factor of 500e3, to match our logic , we need to divide our value for two, since we invert clock every half period, leading to 250e3 since it is a counter and starts on 0, subtracting one gives us the final value of 249999,the equation is:
 $$factor = (((InClkFreq/OutClkFreq)/2)-1)$$

 >[!NOTE]